idirlab/graphnarrator/README.md

 ## Inference with the T5 Model

-- To perform inference using the T5 model, prepend the input with `"translate graph to English"`.
+- To perform inference using the T5 model, prepend the input with `"translate Graph to English:"`.
 - The input graph should follow the format `<H> <R> <T>`, where:
   - `<H>`: Head entity
   - `<R>`: Relation